radhey24h/cloud-in-depth/azure-in-depth/Day-4-Azure-Storage/01-Azure-Storage.md

 Azure provides several redundancy options to ensure data availability and durability.
 Here are the different redundancy options explained:

 ### Locally Redundant Storage (LRS)
-LRS replicates your data three times within a single data center in a region.
-This ensures data durability by keeping multiple copies, but it does not protect against data center-level failures.
+LRS replicates your data three times within a single data centre in a region.
+This ensures data durability by keeping multiple copies, but it does not protect against data centre-level failures.

-- **Use case**: Cost-effective redundancy within a single data center.
+- **Use case**: Cost-effective redundancy within a single data centre.
-- **Data replication**: 3 copies in one data center.
+- **Data replication**: 3 copies in one data centre.

 ### Zone-Redundant Storage (ZRS)
 ZRS replicates your data synchronously across three Azure availability zones within a region.
 This provides higher durability and availability compared to LRS.

-- **Use case**: Protect against data center-level failures within a region.
+- **Use case**: Protect against data centre-level failures within a region.
 - **Data replication**: Synchronous replication across 3 availability zones.

 ### Geo-Redundant Storage (GRS)